ern2dv/ern2dv/README.md

 - 👋 Hi, I’m @ern2dv
 - 👀 I’m interested in front-end and web development
-- 🌱 I’m currently learning JS and React
+- 🌱 I’m currently learning JS and React and open to work
 -
 - 📫 How to reach me on LinkedIn or Discord